Explore Iron-Deficiency Anemia

 Infants and young children need a lot of iron to grow and develop.
 The iron that full-term infants have stored in their bodies is used up in the first 4 to 6 months of life.

-Premature and low-birth-weight babies are at even greater risk for iron-deficiency anemia.
-These babies don't have as much iron stored in their bodies as full-term infants.
+Premature and low-birth-weight babies (weighing less than 5.5 pounds) are at even greater risk for iron-deficiency anemia.
+These babies don't have as much iron stored in their bodies as larger, full-term infants.

 Iron-fortified baby food or iron supplements, when used properly, can help prevent iron-deficiency anemia in infants and young children.
 Talk with your child's doctor about your child's diet.